jmenter/JAMSVGImage/README.md

 __Convenience__: there's no need to generate @2x and @3x versions of your art assets.
 A single SVG is all you need.

-__File Size__: SVGZ (gzipped SVG) is typically a fraction of the file size of a set of PNG or JPG art assets.
+__File Size__: SVG and SVGZ (gzipped SVG) are typically a fraction of the file size of a set of PNG or JPG art assets.

 Usage
 -----